dbos-inc/dbos-docs/docs/getting-started/quickstart-cloud.md

 Next, let's provision a Postgres database instance your applications can connect to!
 You should choose a database instance name, username and password.
 Both the database instance name and username must be between 3 and 30 characters and contain only lowercase letters and numbers, dashes (`-`), and underscores (`_`).
+The database password must contain 8 or more characters.
 Run this command and choose your database password when prompted (it should take ~5 minutes to provision):

 ```